ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/receivables-collect-outstanding-balances.md

 Managing receivables includes checking whether amounts due are paid on time.
 If customers have overdue payments, you can begin by sending the **Customer Statement** report as a reminder.
 Alternatively, you can issue reminders.

-You can use reminders to remind customers about overdue amounts.
+Pomocí připomenutí můžete zákazníkům připomenout částky po splatnosti.
 You can also use reminders to calculate finance charges, such as interest or fees and include them on the reminder.
 Use finance charge memos if you want to debit customers for interest or fees without reminding them of overdue amounts.

 ## Statements